-While some clients might already have ‘gym knowledge’ others could be clueless as to how everything works.
+While some clients might already have ‘gym knowledge, ‘ others could be clueless about how everything works.

-It’s the job of a personal trainer to take their clients through the program that they have worked out for them and show them how the gym equipment works!
+A personal trainer’s job is to take their clients through the program they have worked out for them and show them how the gym equipment works!